joker-119/DdenChangelog/README.md

 - `[MG-119]` This gun is modified to fire self-injecting projectile darts.
 When fired at friendly targets, it will heal them.
 When fired at SCP-049-2, it will slowly begin to 'cure' them, repeated applications will eventually revert the SCP-049-2 to their human state.
 Has no effect on other hostile targets.
 	- 40% in GR-18, 50% in Gate A, 50% in Gate B. Not guaranteed to spawn.
 Heals for ~19 per shot.
 Zombies require 200 healing to be revived.
 Zombie healing degrades over time, but multiple people can use an MG-119 to heal zombies faster.

-- `[SCP-127]` A gun that slowly regenerates it's clip over time, but trying to reload it normally has no effect.
+- `[SCP-127]` A gun that slowly regenerates its clip over time, but trying to reload it normally has no effect.
 	- Inside locked room by 173 spawn.
 Clip size of 12, regenerates 2 ammo every 10s

 - `[SG-119]` A shotgun.
 Fairly self-explanatory.